Cistus tea is known for helping the body deal with retro-viruses and ward off mosquitoes and ticks.

 Cistus incanus is a source of polyphenols, proanthocyanadins, bioflavonoids, catechins, gallic acid, rutin, and other beneficial bioactive compounds.
 It makes a a pleasant tasting loose tea with a mild, floral-like flavor.

-Cistus Traditional Uses
+Cistus Incanus Traditional Uses

 The traditional use of Cistus reaches back millennia.
-The Book of Genesis references the resin of cistus plants.
+The Book of Genesis references the resin of Cistus plants.
 Ancient traditional uses include treating colds, coughs, menstrual problems, and rheumatism.
-Cistus was used in ancient Greece as a wound healer and as a beauty product.
+Cistus was used in ancient Greece as a wound healer and a beauty product.
 In Moroccan traditional medicine, Cistus tea has long been used to maintain a healthy mouth and throat.
-In traditional herbal medicine, the leaves of Cistus have also been used to treat skin and inflammatory diseases.
+In traditional herbal medicine, the leaves of Cistus have been used to treat skin and inflammatory diseases.

 Cistus Incanus Therapeutic Uses